 I can’t recall exactly when I last made a crazy cake, but I do remember having good results.
 I’ve always made them with plain white vinegar, but this time I used raspberry vinegar.
 Given my affinity for fruit/chocolate combos, I was very curious to see if a cake made with raspberry vinegar would actually taste like chocolate raspberries.

 The recipe we used this morning was designed for an 8×8 inch square pan.
 Fuzzy enjoyed the process of digging and filling 3 holes and I appreciated not having so many dishes to wash.
 It was also fun to see how the baking soda reacted with the vinegar in the pan.
 It bubbled up as we stirred and had a light, frothy texture.
 It settled down a bit before we put it in the oven.

-The time and money we saved making this quick little cake allowed us to be more creative with the frosting, so below is a streamlined version of a Cook’s Illustrated chocolate frosting recipe.
+The time and money we saved making this cake allowed us to be more creative with the frosting, so below is a streamlined version of a Cook’s Illustrated chocolate frosting recipe.
 It’s a very light, almost truffle-like icing that is very easy to make and open to many flavoring options.

 This recipe can be made right in the pan, but that gets a little messy so I recommend stirring it together in a bowl and pouring it in the pan.

 1 1/2 cups all-purpose flour

 1 tablespoon distilled white vinegar (or raspberry vinegar)

 1 cup cold water

 Preheat oven to 350 degrees F. Have ready (don’t grease) an 8×8 inch pan.

 Stir together flour, sugar, salt, soda, and cocoa together in a large bowl.
 Make three wells.
 Pour oil into one well, vinegar into second, and vanilla into third well.
 Pour cold water over all, and stir well with fork.